Skip to main content

 When the SDK makes a request to the server, the Bucketeer system will have access to all attributes above to perform the targeting evaluation.

 Suppose you created users using the attributes listed above the code block.
 For users with app_version = 1.0.0 and language = english, you want to provide the value-1 variation.
-On the other hand, for users with app_version = 2.0.0, you want to provide all variations using a percentual distribution, where 10% will receive value-1, where 20% will receive value-2, where 30% will receive value-3, and where 40% will receive variation value-4.
+On the other hand, for users with app_version = 2.0.0, you want to deliver all variations using a percentual distribution, where 10% will receive value-1, where 20% will receive value-2, where 30% will receive value-3, and where 40% will receive variation value-4.
 Such targeting rule could be defined on the Bucketeer dashboard as presented by the image below.

 rollout rule definition based on attributes